ArslanAmeer/Layout-PebbleWatches/README.md

 # Layout-PebbleWatches

-## Simple and Elegent Layout made with HTML, CSS and JS.
+## Simple and Elegant Layout made with HTML, CSS and JS.

 A Simple and Elegant Layout (or Theme) made with Pure HTML5 CSS3 and JS.